a1906525/Unsupervised-Domain-Adaptation-with-VefNet-CNN-Feature-Extractor-for-Medical-Images/README.md

 # Domain Adaptation with CNN Feature Extractors (DANN, CDAN+E)

 This GitHub repository showcases source pretraining and domain adaptation experiments conducted using six selected Convolutional Neural Networks (CNNs) as feature extractors.
 Two adversarial domain adaptation algorithms are employed: **DANN** (Domain-Adversarial Neural Network) and **CDAN+E** (Conditional Adversarial Domain Adaptation with Entropy Conditioning).
+The Google Drive Links are attached below for accessing the other necessary files.

 ---